Principle 2: The imagination is free to transpose and change its ideas

 - cannot be preserved by the mind steadily and uniformly without difficulty.

-But this is fully explained in Part 2, Section 5.
+This difference is fully explained in Part 2, Section 5.

 Ideas can only enter the mind after their correspondent impressions have prepared the way for them.
-The imagination is not restrained in the same sequence by the original impressions.

-On the contrary, the memory is tied down in that respect, without any power of variation.
+On the contrary, the memory is restrained.

-The fables are proof of this.
-Nature in fables is totally confounded.
-It mentions winged horses, fiery dragons, and monstrous giants.
+- It mentions winged horses, fiery dragons, and monstrous giants.

-This liberty of the fancy will not appear strange when we consider that:
+This liberty of the fancy is because:

 - all our ideas are copied from our impressions, and